jzhang46/write-durability-testing/README.md

 ## Future improvements

-* Allow for transactions that don't extend the file size.
+* Allow for a configurable delay after each operation.